sa-tre/satre-specification/docs/source/pillars/data_management.md

 * - Your TRE must encrypt project and user data at rest.
   - This prevents unauthorised access to the data even if the storage media is compromised.
     This may involve encrypted filesystems or tools to encrypt and decrypt data on demand.
-    The encryption keys may be managed by the TRE operator or by a trusted external actor (_e.g._ a cloud services provider).
+    The encryption keys may be managed by the TRE operator or by a trusted external actor, for example a cloud provider.
   - Mandatory
-* - Your TRE must encrypt data when in transit between the TRE and the outside world.
+* - Your TRE must encrypt data when in transit between the TRE and external networks or computers.
   - Data encryption must be used to safeguard against interception or tampering during transmission.
     This includes both data ingress and egress and users accessing the TRE, for example over a remote desktop or shell session.
   - Mandatory